altair-noberto/plainspoken/src/content/posts/post3.md

 tags: ["plainspoken", "second-tag", "maybe"]
 ---

+## Titulo

 Because i want to have simple, and direct communication on this blog.

 This site was designed to be simple, its only has a dark/light switch, two useless pages (home & about), a times new roman font, and <span style="font-family: initial;">an option for changing the font for an serif.</span>

 **Refs**: <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ" target="_blank">Source - 'Meaning of "Plain-spoken" by Albert Einsten</a>

+Because i want to have simple, and direct communication on this blog.

+This site was designed to be simple, its only has a dark/light switch, two useless pages (home & about), a times new roman font, and <span style="font-family: initial;">an option for changing the font for an serif.</span>

+Because i want to have simple, and direct communication on this blog.

+This site was designed to be simple, its only has a dark/light switch, two useless pages (home & about), a times new roman font, and <span style="font-family: initial;">an option for changing the font for an serif.</span>

+## Titulo2